-What is a sexual harm prevention order?
+What is a sexual harm prevention order in UK law?

 A sexual harm prevention order (SHPO) is a measure given by the magistrates’ court or crown court to a person who poses a risk of sexual harm to either the general public or an individual person.